Jade, The Essence of Heaven and Earth

 How important was jade to the ancient Chinese civilization?
 The Philosopher Confucius was recorded reflecting on the qualities of this powerful stone.
 “Soft, smooth and glossy, it appeared to them like benevolence; fine, compact and strong - like intelligence.”

 Called “yu” in Chinese and “ya’ax chin hun” in Mayan, the term “jade” roughly refers to a variety of metamorphic green stones including jadeites and nephrite.
-It cannot be fully understood by today’s culture of the enormous value attributed to this stone by early civilizations.
+It cannot be fully understood by today’s culture the enormous value attributed to this stone by early civilizations.

 Jade was often used as intricate ornaments for the very wealthy and symbolized the noble bearings of a gentleman.
 There is a Chinese saying: "The gentleman's morals are like jade."
 Meaning, his comportment is impeccable as jade was prized above silver and gold.